Kalutu/java-projects-for-everybody/Student Grade Calculator/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please feel free to submit a pull request.

 ## Credits
-This project is lcreated by Kalutu Daniel.
+This project was created by Kalutu Daniel.